Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

+- Indianapolis' games this season have gone over 44.5 points seven of 12 times.

-- Indianapolis and its opponents have gone over the current 45.5-point total in seven of 12 games (58.3%) this season.
+- Houston's games have gone over 44.5 points in four of 11 chances this season.

+- The combined points per game average of the two teams, 43.2, is 1.3 points fewer than Sunday's over/under.

-- The two teams combine to score 43.2 points per game, 2.3 less than the total in this contest.
+- The 50.1 points per game these two squads have allowed to opponents this season are 5.6 more than the 44.5 over/under in this contest.

-- This contest's total is 4.6 points under the 50.1 these two squads combine to give up per game in 2020.

-- Colts games this season feature an average total of 47.3 points, a number 1.8 points higher than Sunday's over/under.

-- In 2020, games involving the Texans have averaged a total of 45.1 points, 0.4 fewer than this game's set over/under.
+- In 2020, games involving the Texans have averaged a total of 45.1 points, 0.6 more than the set total in this contest.

 Colts stats and trends

-- Indianapolis has played 12 games, with seven wins against the spread.

-- This season, the Colts have two ATS wins in three games as a favorite of 9 points or more.
+- The Colts have covered the spread twice this season when favored by 10 points or more (in three chances).

-- Indianapolis' games this year have gone over the point total in 66.7% of its opportunities (eight times in 12 games with a set point total).
+- Indianapolis has eclipsed the over/under in 66.7% of its opportunities this year (eight times in 12 games with a set point total).

-- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team notches more than 26.5 points.
+- Indianapolis is 5-2 against the spread and 5-2 overall in games when it puts up more than 26.5 points.

-- Indianapolis is 3-1 against the spread and 2-2 overall when the team amasses over 378.1 yards.
+- In games that Indianapolis piles up over 378.1 yards, the team is 3-1 against the spread and 2-2 overall.

-- The Colts have turned the ball over 15 times this season, five fewer than the Texans have forced (20).
+- The Colts have 15 giveaways this season, while the Texans have 20 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Texans.